axelvs96/TransferFTP/README.md

 # TransferFTP
-Program to upload and download files from FTP and SFTP servers
+C# program to upload and download files from FTP and SFTP servers

 # Packages needed
 - CsvHelper